Universal format options

 - Set styles

-To clear Default Styles, click the Clear Default Style link at the top of the Format Panel.
+To clear a Default Style, click the Clear Default Style link at the top of the Format Panel.